rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 cmd.SysProcAttr.UseCgroupFD = true
 </pre>

-3. Delete : This function will send kill signals to all the processes in the `cgroup.procs` file making sure that all processes are killed and at last delete the cgroup directory.
-This function will be called by the JobManager when the client requests to stop the job.
+3. Delete: This function will terminate all processes in the cgroup by writing 1 to the cgroup.kill file.
+This ensures that the kernel sends a SIGKILL to every process in the cgroup atomically.
+After confirming all processes are terminated, the function will remove the corresponding cgroup directory.
+This function is invoked by the JobManager when a client requests to stop a job.

 #### Client